liuxinren456852/DroneSplat/README.md

 ```
 python seg_all_instances.py --image_dir data/Simingshan
 ```
 You can try adjusting different parameters in the SAM2AutomaticMaskGenerator to achieve better segmentation results.
+Here is the segmentation result of the image named "2411006_18_002.jpg".

 <div style="display:flex; justify-content:center;">
   <img src="./assets/2411006_18_002.jpg" width="45%" style="margin-right:10px;"/>